canjs/canjs/index.md

 Our goal is to make learning CanJS as easy as possible.
 There are a number of resources to use:

-__[This Page](http://canjs.us)__ - Walks through the basics of CanJS by building a small todo app with CanJS and jQuery.
-[Here's the app in action](http://canjs.us/recipes.html#everything_together-basic_todo).
+__[This Page](http://canjs.us)__ - Walks through the basics of CanJS by building the following small todo app with CanJS and jQuery:

 <iframe style="width: 100%; height: 300px"
         src="http://jsfiddle.net/donejs/5zpFz/embedded/result,html,js,css"
         allowfullscreen="allowfullscreen"
         frameborder="0">JSFiddle</iframe>

+Click a todo to edit it.
+Use the browser's forward and back buttons to change what todo is being edited.

 __[Getting Started With CanJS Video](http://www.youtube.com/watch?v=GdT4Oq6ZQ68)__ - An in-depth walkthrough of CanJS.
-If you have 42 minuites, you will learn CanJS.
+If you have 42 minuites, you will learn CanJS and how the todo app was built.

 __[In Depth Documentation](http://donejs.com/docs.html#!canjs)__ - Want to know the deepest details of CanJS's API?